mcgillradar/bugtracker/README.md

 Bugtracker is a Python 3 package, as well as a set of command-line applications, which collectively provide a software suite for analyzing biological echoes from radar data.

-For the moment, Bugtracker only supports Linux systems.
+As of v1.5.0, Bugtracker is supported for the following operating systems:
+* Linux (CentOS 7, RHEL 7, Ubuntu, Fedora)
+* Windows 10

 We provide support for the following Radar filetypes:
 * IRIS (old Environment Canada format)
 * ODIM_H5 (new Environment Canada format)
 * NEXRAD (US Weather Service radar format)

-## Installation procedures
+## Installation (Windows)

 1. Clone the repository to a local folder